Moving to Progressive Delivery with Feature Flags

 - Create the flag: Using Flagsmith, set up a flag called ‘newonboardingflow’ to control access to the new onboarding module.

 - Conduct a gradual rollout: Incrementally expose the feature to larger user segments.
 For example, you might start with 10% and increase the percentage to 20%, 30%, and so on.
+During this process, use traffic shifting to control the flow of production traffic to the new feature, mitigating risk with the gradual routing of user requests.

 - Monitor performance: Track performance and user metrics across both versions.
 With Grafana, you can use annotated queries to see how increasing the percentage affects user behavior.
 And with Dynatrace, you can monitor issues in real time and mark the feature as “healthy” or “critical” depending on the data.
+Observability is paramount here, enabling you to track service-level objectives and user experience metrics.

 - Expand or rollback: Based on the observability data, either continue the rollout or revert to the previous version.